Have you always wanted your very own piece of rainforest to protect, conserve and reforest?

-The geological formations and cliffs at Batu Kapal provide the haven needed for the persistence and protection of the threatened fauna that continues to survive in this area.
+The geological formations and cliffs at Batu Kapal provide the haven needed to protect and preserve the threatened fauna and flora of this area.
 Farming, land clearance for palm oil, and urbanisation, place continual pressure on the survival of this wildlife refuge.

 Our RAINFOREST RESCUE program aims to secure high value parcels of land adjacent to this wildlife haven to prevent further destruction of the forest and the wildlife that lives within it.